Doctoral Internship in Health Service Psychology 2025-2026

 Application and Interview Procedures

 The WSU doctoral internship uses the AAPI online process, which is part of the APPIC Internship Match Program.
 Applicants are encouraged to download the APPIC Match Policy and the Match Program information.
-Applicants must obtain an Applicant Agreement Package from the above site and register for the Match Program to be eligible for a match to the WSU CAPS program.
-The application deadline is midnight EST on Sunday, November 5, 2023.
+To be eligible for a match to the WSU CAPS program, applicants must obtain an Applicant Agreement Package from the above site and register for the Match Program.
+The application deadline is midnight EST on Sunday, November 3, 2024.

 The application requires three recommendation letters submitted using the AAPI online process from those familiar with applicant’s recent professional development.
 At least two of these letters must be from recent clinical supervisors who are familiar with applicant’s therapy practice and can speak to their clinical/counseling abilities.

-One recommendation letter may be from applicant’s Director of Clinical Training (DCT), who is additionally required, as part of the APPIC application form, to certify eligibility and readiness for internship.
+One recommendation letter may be from the applicant’s Director of Clinical Training (DCT), who is additionally required to certify eligibility and readiness for internship as part of the APPIC application form.

 The WSU CAPS internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant prior to Uniform (Match) Notification Day.